getgrav/grav-learn/pages/17/05.admin-panel/01.introduction/doc.md

 ### Installation

-First ensure you are running the latest Grav version, **{{ grav_version }} or later**.
+First ensure you are running the latest Grav version, **1.7.49 or later**.
 This is required for the admin plugin to run properly.
 Check for and upgrade to new Grav versions like this (`-f` forces a refresh of the GPM index):

 [codesh=bash]
 bin/gpm version -f